Participants & families

 Incidents are reported via our Incident Reporting system (i-Sight).
 This system notifies various levels of management depending on the nature of the incident for required action.
 Where required, we will conduct an internal investigation by staff who are part of an investigation team but who do not work in or report to disability services.
 In some circumstances, we will engage an external investigator to conduct the investigation.
 Whether it is an internal or external investigation, we will ensure it is a thorough and transparent process that leads to a finding that will be communicated to relevant people.
 We will also ensure the outcome is fair and meets our obligations, which promotes continuous improvement.

-Who is accountable for the Safety of Clients after the transfer?
+Who is accountable for the safety of participants?

 Who do I speak to if I am unhappy about the way you are running a house?